Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

 ### Conclusion

-From the above Profile Summary and Timeline Trace reports, you see that the kernel execution time closely matches with the expected theoretical number.
+From the Profile Summary and Timeline Trace reports, you see that the kernel execution time closely matches with the expected theoretical number.
 There is sequential execution with the data transfers between the FPGA and host and compute in the FPGA.

 To further improve performance, you can look into overlapping data transfers and compute.

 ## Step 2: Overlapping Data Transfer and Compute